Time After Time (Alexander novel): Critical reception

 Kirkus Reviews called Time After Time a "rather heavy-breathing, often precious or pretentious fantasy".
 On the other hand, Associated Press book reviewer Phil Thomas thought the book was a "well-written, most absorbing piece of escape reading" that "gives the genre a lively and much-needed shot of vitamins".
 A reviewer for the Madison Courier called Alexander "outrageously imaginative" and the book "marvelous entertainment".

 After the release of Felix J. Palma's 2008 Spanish-language novel The Map of Time, which also has a time-travel plot involving Wells and Jack the Ripper, critics commented on the similarities (and differences) between the two books.

 Sequel

 In November 2009, Alexander released a sequel to the story.
 Jaclyn the Ripper sees Amy travel to 2010 to discover that Jack the Ripper has been freed from prison and transformed into a girl named Jaclyn.
 H.G. and Amy must navigate the new millennium with the killer on their trail.

 In other media

 Film

-A theatrical film based on the novel, also called Time After Time, premiered nationwide in the United States on September 28, 1979.
+A theatrical film based on the novel (which was unfinished at the time), also called Time After Time, premiered nationwide in the United States on September 28, 1979.
 It starred Malcolm McDowell as Wells, David Warner as Stevenson and Mary Steenburgen as Robbins.